 Score Calculations are used to create a core using logic such as case statements.
 This creates a score based on the results calculations and the conditions of the case statement formula.
 One set of score calculations can define multiple score thresholds.

-Setting up a Result Calculation
+Setting up a result calculation

 Calculations are created using dropdown selection to help you create formulas quickly without errors.
 We’ll use a profit ratio to illustrate.